The global and independent platform for the SAP community.

 Process dimension visualizes the interaction between subject and object, system and program.
 The second dimension, the step sequence of activities, can be visualized in the same model.

-Accordingly, the core method organizes the events into two flow variables: First, information flow with the information types price, quantity, value, messages (for example, texts); and second, process flow as a step sequence of activities with decisions (AND, OR, XOR) to perform the activities.
+Consequently, the core method organizes the events into two flow dimensions: Firstly, information flow with the information types price, quantity, value, and messages (for example texts); and secondly, process flows as step sequences of activities with required decisions (AND, OR, XOR) to perform the activities.

 R/3 and S/4 world

-Operational practice can benefit greatly from this change of perspective.
-The wave of migrations from the R/3 to the S/4 world, which is growing over time, opens up the same opportunity for this generation as was given to the "children" of the R/3 wave in the 1990s: the opportunity to critically question business processes, to understand them correctly, and to redesign them.
+Operational business processes can benefit greatly from this change of perspective.
+The wave of migrations from the R/3 to the S/4 world, which has been steadily growing over time, opens up the same opportunity for this generation as was given to the “children” of the R/3 wave in the 1990s: The opportunity to critically evaluate, properly understand, and sustainably redesign business processes.

-We should make this crucial resource for productivity gains - know, order, understand, apply - accessible to the "people of the new SAP generation".
-The change from R/3 to S/4 is about more than migration technology: it's about technology, namely understanding what you do better in the future than you do today.
-With a little distance and then viewed as a whole, the model is old news - after all, we've always thought and talked this way.
-But as I said at the beginning: Old wood also burns - and usually even particularly well.
+We should make this crucial resource for productivity gains – know, order, understand, apply – available to the people of the new SAP generation.
+Moving from R/3 to S/4 is about more than the technical parts of a migration; it’s about understanding what you can do better in the future than you do today.
+A little change in perspective can go a long way: While this model is old news – after all, we’ve always thought and talked this way – old wood burns too, usually particularly well.

 https://e3mag.com/partners/kern-ag/